Sevilay İmamoğlu Öcal

-Sevilay İmamoğlu Öcal (born Sevilay İmamoğlu October 7, 1984 in Lüleburgaz, Kırklareli Province) is a Turkish retired handballer in the goalkeeper position.
+Sevilay İmamoğlu Öcal (born Sevilay İmamoğlu October 7, 1984 in Lüleburgaz, Kırklareli Province) is a Turkish retired handball goalkeeper who plays in the Super League for Bursa BB.
 She was a member of the Turkish national team.
 She studied physical education and sports at the Gazi University in Ankara.

 Club career

-Before Sevilay Imamoğlu Öcal transferred to the Muratpaşa Bld.
-SK at Antalya in July 2011, she played for İzmir Büyükşehir Belediyesi SK, Ankara Havelsan, Üsküdar Bld.
-SK and Kastamonu G. MSK, where she began her professional career.
-She was forced to move to the goalkeeper position, though she was previously playing as left winger at the Üsküdar Belediyespor, when their goalkeeper left.
+Before Sevilay Imamoğlu Öcal transferred to Muratpaşa Bld. at Antalya in July 2011, she played for Kastamonu Bld.
+(2002–03), where she began her professional career, Üsküdar Bld.
+(2003–04), Ankara Havelsan (2005–06) and İzmir BB (2008–2011).
+She was forced to move to the goalkeeper position, though she was previously playing as left winger at the Üsküdar Bld., when their goalkeeper left.

+After leaving Muratpaşa Bld. in 2017, she played for Polatlı Bld.
+(2018–19), Yalıkavak (2020–2022) and Konyaaltı Bld.
+(2022–2024).
+For the 2024–25 season, she transferred to Bursa BB.

 International career

 In 2017, she won the silver medal with the national team at the Islamic Solidarity Games in Baku, Azerbaycan.

 In April 2022, Sevilay İmamoğlu Öcal retired from the national team after being their member for 24 years.